clintmillerportfolio/clintmillerportfolio.github.io/_portfolio/2_project.markdown

 <img class="img_scale2" src="/img/thanks3.png"/>

-This was an ongoing project where I was tightly integrated with product management and development.
+This was a 2 year long engagement where I was tightly integrated with product management and development.
 We worked with the client on a feasible roadmap for our releases.
 I adhered to business requirements.
 I worked with our business analyst to write technical requirements based off my design.
 It was extremely important to be knowledgable of iOS and Android platforms.
 I needed to ensure our apps passed certification and were future proof by not using custom UI components.
 I paired closely with developers to ensure the designs scaled well across screens.

 As the number of offers grew, I decided we needed a variety of templates that fit any offer we were given including: